ofersadan85/python-fullstack/01-introduction/ide.md

 ## Visual Studio Code (recommended)

 Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.
 It's a great tool for developing in many programming languages.
+System requirements for VSCode are very minimal [1.6 GHz CPU, 1GB RAM, 500 MB Storage](https://code.visualstudio.com/Docs/supporting/requirements) but it's recommended to have a better PC than the minimum required for a better development experience.

 ### Installation